Essential Estate Planning: Avoiding Common Mistakes

 Without careful estate planning coordination, blended families can unintentionally disinherit children from prior marriages.

 Most people don’t enjoy planning for their own demise.
-But it’s important to review your will, estate plan and beneficiary designations periodically, because if they’re not correct or up to date, they can override the instruction in your will.
+However, it’s crucial to review your will, estate plan, and beneficiary designations periodically.
+If they’re not correct or up to date, they can override the instructions in your will.
 If you’re a Novi client, we will review your beneficiaries every year.
-We also review your will, powers of attorney, and other estate documents every three to five years unless something significant occurs along the way such as a death in the family, divorce, new child added to the family, or some other event that would require a review.
-Here are four of the biggest oversights we see and how to correct them:
+We also check your will, powers of attorney, and other estate documents every three to five years.
+This is unless something significant occurs, such as a death in the family, divorce, or the addition of a new child.
+These events require a review to ensure everything is still aligned.

 1. Your Will Does Not Control Your Entire Estate